Agarak, Aragatsotn: Archaeology

-A large quantity of potsherds, as well as mumerousround portable clay fireplaces, represent the succeeding Kura–Araxes culture; they are dated to 29th-27th century BC, and are similar to Shengavit-type pottery.
+A large quantity of potsherds, as well as numerous round portable clay fireplaces, represent the succeeding Kura–Araxes culture; they are dated to 29th-27th century BC, and are similar to Shengavit-type pottery.

 The findings show a continuous settlement up to the end of the early Iron Age (9th century), and then to the fall of the Urartian Empire in the 6th century BC.

 In 4th century BC, Agarak became an urban center due to its location on the Aras Valley trade route.
 Buried coins have been excavated, as well as well as signet rings from the Hellenistic and Roman periods.

 Based on potsherd excavations Agarak was a village-level settlement in the early Middle Ages.
 There was also some sparse occupation during the 17th–18th centuries.

 There are ruins of an Astvatsatsin church of the 5th–6th century, and it's added on *gavit* of the 10th–13th century, ruins of a 10th-century church of Amenaprkich (also known as Tukh Manuk), and the ruins of a 17th-century mosque.